top of page

 The Colombian Investor Visa: Unlocking Opportunities Through Investment

-Colombia’s Investor Visa (Visa de Inversionista) is an attractive option for individuals seeking to live and work in the country while contributing to its economy.
+Colombia’s Investor Visa (Visa de Inversionista, M-6 and M-10 visa) is an attractive option for individuals seeking to live and work in the country while contributing to its economy.
 By investing in Colombian assets, you can gain residency and enjoy the many benefits of living in this vibrant nation.

 In this comprehensive guide, The Law Connection Group Colombia explains the details of the Investor Visa, including its benefits, eligibility requirements, application process, and more.